 - Many schools offer certificate programs specifically in video editing, but aspiring video editors may also obtain broader training in the field, inclusive of video editing aspects, through degree programs.

 - Students should choose a degree based on their previous educational experience and career goals in the field.
-At the undergraduate level, students may pursue studies culminating in an Associate of Arts, Bachelor of Arts (B.A.) or Bachelor of Fine Arts (BFA).
-Opportunities are also available in the form of a Master of Fine Arts program in film or video production and PhD programs in film studies.
+At the undergraduate level, students may pursue studies culminating in an associate's degree, Bachelor of Arts (BA) or Bachelor of Fine Arts (BFA).
+Graduate opportunities are available in the form of master's programs in film or video production and PhD programs in film studies.

 - Prospective video editing students seeking flexibility may want to enroll in evening and weekend or online classes, which are widely available.